googleapis/google-cloud-cpp-spanner/doc/setup-cmake-environment.md

 monthly.
 If at some point the Spanner client depends on recent changes on `google-cloud-cpp` this strategy will not work for you.

-With that out of the way, installing Ninja is recommended, because it makes the `vcpkg` builds faster, but not required:
+Though not required, we recommend that you install Ninja as it significantly speeds up the `vcpkg` builds:

 ```console
 sudo apt update && sudo apt install ninja-build